-Woman in the War Zone: A Conversation with Iraq War Correspondent Megan Greenwell
+Woman in the War Zone: In Conversation with Iraq War Correspondent Megan Greenwell

 As a new reporter on the Columbia Daily Spectator, I looked up to Megan Greenwell.
 In 2006, Megan was the editor of the daily paper, and aside from being intelligent and witty, she commanded a high level of attention and respect.
 She was one of the first women I saw in a high position of power, and she made it clear that confidence was a prerequisite for the position.
 Everyone on that staff lived and breathed the Columbia Daily Spectator, spending dusk until dawn editing and putting the paper to bed because almost everyone there dreamed of becoming a top-notch journalist at a big-name paper covering the hottest stories of the day.
 When only a few years after graduating, Megan became the Washington Post correspondent for the Iraq War, many were impressed, but no one was surprised.